What is the best Eevee evolution in Pokemon Go? All Eeveelutions ranked

 While the base stats of the Eeveelutions aren’t as important as how they actually perform in real scenarios, it’s still interesting to note them down and take them into consideration.

-That’s everything you need to know about the Eevee evolutions!
+That’s everything you need to know about the best Eevee evolutions in Pokemon Go!
 Hopefully, you now have a better idea of which Eeveelution you want to get, and which ones you should avoid.